pixaful/pixafulversion2/site/content/services/online-marketing.md

 sideheading = "This is the side heading and can be as \"long\" as it needs to be..." summary = "<p>A complete online marketing service for UK business.</p><p>Covering email marketing, search engine optimisation, search engine marketing and social media.</p>"
 PortfolioTitle = "Online Marketing"
-PortfolioIntro = 'A complete online marketing service for UK business.'
+PortfolioIntro = 'A complete online marketing service for UK businesses that want to achieve more.'
 PortfolioURL = "https://mangofitness.co.uk"
 SummaryTitle = "Finally"
 SummaryContent = "<p>We provided hosting on our UK based datacentre</p><p>Our websites are isolated which means that a website cannot affect another site if it is infected with malware.
 It also means that you have full control of your website via Cpanel and are free to take backups, make new email accounts, FTP accounts and more.</p><p>Of course, if you prefer we handle it for you then we are more than happy to do so!</p>"